Debt Collections, Collection Agencies and Fair Debt Collection Practices

 Our law firm is experienced in representing people who are targeted for harassment by debt collectors.
 We know the debt collection industry.
 We teach other lawyers how to maximize the value of their clients’ cases at state and national conferences.

 There is no mistake about it—if a debt collector wants money from you, they design their collection “strategy” to force you into submission.
-We take on abusive, oppressive, and fraudulent debt collectors.
+As debt collection harassment attorneys, we take on abusive, oppressive, and fraudulent debt collectors.
 We carefully screen our clients and devote time, resources, and energy to maximizing your recovery for upset and distress caused by abusive debt collection.
 Because of our focused attention, we do not handle minor violations that don’t cause serious harm.

 Disputing the Debt

 You may not owe the debt or may not owe the amount sought.
 By law you can dispute debt you are being asked to pay and ask for proof.
 Do this in writing.
-If you aren’t satisfied with the proof you received, then you can write to the debt collector telling them you refuse to pay the debt or to not contact you.
+If you aren’t satisfied with the proof you received, then you can write to the debt collector telling them you refuse to pay the debt or to stop collection calls.
 Contact us for a Free Case Review.

 Wrong Party Collection

 Are you being contacted for a debt that you don’t owe?
-The first step in wrong party collection is to figure out whether you are a victim of identity theft, whether you are being mixed with someone else, or whether your phone number is associated with someone else that owes a debt.
+The first step in wrong party collection is to figure out whether you are a victim of identity theft, whether you are being mistaken for someone else, or whether your phone number is associated with someone else that owes a debt.
 Whatever the case, you can dispute the debt and/or request no contact.
-Contact us for a Free Case Review.
+If you think the professional aid of a debt collection harassment attorney is needed, contact us for a Free Case Review.

 Your Rights Against Debt Collectors